National Dish of Croatia – Istrian Jota

 |smoked spare ribs||18 oz.|

-Istrian Jota is a popular stew eaten in Istria and other parts of north western Croatia.
+Istrian Jota is a popular stew eaten in Istria and other parts of northwestern Croatia.
 The stew is made from dried beans and smoked meats like pancetta and spare ribs.
 It is seasoned with a lot of garlic.
-A main ingredient of Istrian Jota is sauerkraut which hints at the Austrian and Hungarian origins of this dish.
+The main ingredient of Istrian Jota is sauerkraut which hints at the Austrian and Hungarian origins of this dish.

 Directions for Making Istrian Jota

 - Fill a bowl with water and add the beans, then allow it to soak for 24 hours.

 - Rinse the beans and set them aside.

 - Rinse the sauerkraut in water and drain.

 - Chop the bacon/pancetta into very tiny pieces.

 - Combine the garlic, bacon, and parsley by mixing it all together into a thick paste.

 - Peel the potatoes and cut them into cubes.